Recruiters are sales people so many people don't like them for the same reason they don't like any sales people. Here are some of those reasons.

 5. They don't seem to be experts in your profession.

-Some people study a profession, practice it for a number of years and then move into recruiting people in that profession.
+Some people practice a profession for a number of years and then move into recruiting people in that profession.
 So you might find an engineer recruiting engineers or an accountant recruiting accountants.

 But that isn't usually so.
 Recruiters recruit outside their areas of professional expertise and that's because their real area of expertise is finding people for jobs.
 Nothing more.
 And you can do that without being a professional in the field.